-Valentina has experience in modelling a wide range of systems, such as inorganic minerals, polymers, fuels, peptides and pharmaceutical molecules.
+Valentina has experience in modeling a wide range of systems, such as inorganic minerals, polymers, fuels, peptides and pharmaceutical molecules.
 She has extensive knowledge of multi-scale molecular (ab initio, classical molecular dynamics, coarse-grained) simulations, enhanced sampling techniques, force field parameterization, software development and management of computational resources.
-She has worked alongside experimental groups (Greenwell and Hodgkinson groups in Durham University, O’Hare and Fraser groups in University of Oxford, Krivovichev group in St Petersburg State University) and has thus a good understanding of experimental techniques.
-Valentina has obtained prestigious Overseas Research Student Award Schemeto sponsor her PhD tuition fees.
-Her research has subsequently been funded by a wide range of industrial collaborators.
+She has worked alongside experimental groups (Profs Greenwell and Hodgkinson groups in Durham University, Profs O’Hare and Fraser groups in University of Oxford, Krivovichev group in St Petersburg State University).
+Valentina works on developing methodologies to bridge the experimental and computational sciences.
+To date, Valentina’s work provided insights into the mechanisms behind several macroscopic phenomena, from industrial to fundamental ones.

 Valentina has a superb record in terms of public understanding of science and bringing scientific discoveries to a wider audience.
-She has acted as a scientific editor, and later editor-in-chief, of Kaleidoscope, the interdisciplinary peer-reviewed journal of the Institute of Advanced Study, Durham University.
+She has acted as a scientific editor, and later editor-in-chief, in the interdisciplinary peer-reviewed journal Kaleidoscope.
 She has also been involved in numerous STEM activities such The Big Bang (Largest STEM celebration in the UK) and FameLab (World’s leading science communication competition), and closely worked with schools in Durham area.
-Valentina has been interviewed in scientific radio programs discussing her research to encourage young students to undertake career is science.
+Valentina has been interviewed in scientific radio programs discussing her career, and research.